 So you’re thinking of getting triple glazing but aren’t sure if the extra pane of glass is the right investment for you?
-This guide answers all frequently asked questions about triple glazing so that you can make an informed decision.
+This guide answers all frequently asked questions so that you can make an informed decision.

-Triple glazing has many amazing benefits that suit the needs of those looking for energy efficiency, secure, warm and money savvy homes.
-Explore our comprehensive guide to see if triple glazing suits your needs.
+They have many amazing benefits that suit the needs of those looking for energy efficiency, secure, warm and money savvy homes.
+Explore our comprehensive guide to see if they suit your needs.

 Double glazing has two layers of glass with spacer bars that are filled with gas.
 Energy efficient double glazing comes in a variety of different window frames that is usually formed of uPVC or traditional woods.